-asymmetry between lenders and borrowers in the financial markets as a premise for credit rationing effects.
-In relation to this, another important topic for further research is banks' ability to adequately assess risk.
-The question remains whether banks could have appropriately evaluated the profitability and risks of their borrowers, based on past experiences in lending to local farmers and small and medium-sized businesses, to take an example.
-Also, I must ask whether the situation in the interwar period is similar in the mining and manufacturing industries, many of whose technologies and management skills were imported from Europe and the United States.
-Another factor to consider is that many ordinary and savings banks during the interwar period in many ways resembled "organ banks" (kikan ginko),41 a theme that has generated a significant amount of research addressing the "moral hazard" problem posed by the "organ banks."
-One thing to keep in mind is that it is possible that the accumulation of corporate information through long-term business relationships in some ways alleviates information asymmetry.
-Investigation of these intriguing issues will lead to a more comprehensive understanding of the relationship between land prices and bank lending in interwar Japan, especially in light of loan collateral and the screening capabilities of banks.
+The underlying mechanism that determined how developments in asset prices affect the real economic activity during the interwar period remains to be fully understood.
+Research by Bernanke (1995) and others emphasizes the information asymmetry between lenders and borrowers in the financial markets as a premise for credit rationing effects.38 In relation to this, another important topic for further research is banks' ability to adequately assess risk.
+The question remains whether banks could have appropriately evaluated the profitability and risks of their borrowers, based on past experiences in lending to local farmers and small and medium-sized businesses, to take an example.39 Also, I must ask whether the situation in real estate in the interwar period is similar to that of the mining and manufacturing industries, which featured more advanced Western technologies and management skills.
+Another factor to consider is that many ordinary

-39. Ogawa and Kitasaka (1998) discuss the relationship between fluctuations in land prices and bank lending after WWII.
-They argue that banks extended their lending to small and medium-sized corporations, facing a shift of large corporations to direct financing during the liberalization of capital markets in the 1980s.
+38 Ogawa and Kitasaka (1998) discusses the relationship between fluctuations in land prices and bank lending after WWII.
+They argue that banks extended their lending to small and medium-sized corporations, facing a shift of large corporations to direct financing in the liberalization of capital markets in the 1980s.
 Then, due to the difficulties in assessing their new borrowers' profitability and financial condition, they relied increasingly on real estate collateral.
+39 Some observers point out that the structure of Japan's interwar financing was "multi-tiered," and that risk assessment for lending to small borrowers was difficult, leading to "informal"

-40. Some observers point out that the structure of Japan's interwar financing was "multitiered," and that risk assessment for lending to small borrowers was difficult, leading to "informal credit" through such sources as loan sharks (refer to Teranishi [1991]).
+credit" through such sources as loan sharks (refer to Teranishi [1991]).